 Non visa travel should also be fine for business meetings, or other passing visits, however, even for less than 90 days, trips for more sustained work may require a visa.
 There are differences in how this is applied across EU countries, best to check current information.

-Many of us renew our passports before expiry, up to 9 months before, so they can be valid for 10 years 9 months.
-The EU however consider the 10 years to run from the date of issue, regardless of the overlap.
+Also worth noting that the EU regard the date of issue as the point of reference.
+Many of us renew passports before expiry, up to 9 months before, so they can be valid for 10 years 9 months.
+The EU however consider the 10 years to run from the date of issue.